caretdashcaret/MeshRepairFor3DPrinting/README.md

 it could not repair anything and the same non-manifold vertices remain.
 It will also terminate if the number of iterations exceed the `max_interation`.

+This works well for models with dense polygons but may not work for all models.
+Read my [blog article](https://caretdashcaret.wordpress.com/2014/12/04/lets-talk-mesh-repair/) to learn about complexities of mesh repair.

 To Run
 -------------